dortania/OpenCore-Install-Guide/post-install/audio.md

 #### Checking if you have the right kexts

-o start, we'll assume you already have Lilu and AppleALC installed, if you're unsure if it's been loaded correctly you can run the following in terminal(This will also check if AppleHDA is loaded, as without this AppleALC has nothing to patch):
+To start, we'll assume you already have Lilu and AppleALC installed, if you're unsure if it's been loaded correctly you can run the following in terminal(This will also check if AppleHDA is loaded, as without this AppleALC has nothing to patch):

 ```text
 kextstat | grep -E "AppleHDA|AppleALC|Lilu"